LeakyAbstractions/result-example-spring-boot/README.md

 This is a simple implementation of a [Petstore][PET_STORE] server powered by [Spring Boot][SPRING_BOOT].

-The purpose of this example application is to demonstrate how to make use of [Result][RESULT_LIBRARY] libraries in projects based on Spring Boot.
+The purpose of this example application is to demonstrate how to make use of [Result][RESULT_LIBRARY] libraries in projects based on Spring Boot 3.
 For the sake of brevity, the Petstore spec is implemented partially.

 ## Getting Started